 Applications from farmers receive priority, but the program also funds Minnesota nonprofit and educational organizations as long as Minnesota farmers are meaningfully involved in the project.
 Projects can last from two to three years, and applicants may receive up to $25,000 for their projects, although many request less.
 Grantees must be willing to share what they learn with others.

-Grants may only be made to applicants residing or located in Minnesota for demonstrations on farms located in the state.
-An applicant is eligible to receive only one MDA sustainable agriculture grant at a time.
+Applicants must live or work in Minnesota and demonstrations must occur on farms located in the state.
+An applicant is eligible to receive only one AGRI Sustainable Agriculture Demonstration Grant at a time.
 Grantees who complete projects are eligible to receive additional grants to either continue the project or for a new idea.